 In a medium bowl, stir together the coconut nectar, melted coconut oil, almond milk, and vanilla.
 Pour the wet mixture on the oat mixture and stir until combined.
 Stir in the raisins.

 Take about 2 tablespoons of dough, roll it into a ball, and then press down on it with your hand to flatten it on the baking sheet.
-Space cookies a couple inches apart.
+Space cookies a couple of inches apart.
 Repeat until you have about 16 cookies.

 Bake for 12-13 minutes at 350F or until the cookies are golden brown on the bottom.
 Remove from oven and let sit on baking sheet for 3-4 mins before placing cookies onto a cooling rack for 15 minutes.